dmtfvn/to-do/README.md

 # Simple to-do web app

 An everyday helper, contributing to keep track of your things to do.
 They can be marked when completed, or unmarked, if not.
 The state of a task is saved, and If one is no longer needed, it can be deleted as well.

+This project is entirely created by using pure vanilla javascript.

 ## The web app can be used on any device - desktop, tablet, mobile.

 To try it out, simply click the link > [TO DO](https://dmtfvn.github.io/to-do/)